somnath113/ISDS3105_fall18/lectures/lesson04_baseRdt/README.md

 Data frame
 ===

-Note how "time" is a factor and not a character -- more details at http://r4ds.had.co.nz/factors.html#creating-factors
+Note how "time" is a factor and not a character.
+Read about [creating factors](http://r4ds.had.co.nz/factors.html#creating-factors)

 ```r